Caring for Someone with Heart Disease

 Sound familiar?
 You don’t need anyone to tell you how challenging and stressful your role can be.
 But despite the mental and physical exhaustion you’re coping with, you can’t let your role as caregiver wreak havoc on your life.

 First and foremost, acknowledge that being a caregiver is stressful.
 Yes, you have a big responsibility caring for your loved one.
 But the bigger responsibility is taking care of yourself.

 There are going to be days when you’re angry.
 Or maybe you’re past feeling angry and starting to feel resentful.
 Perhaps you’re beginning to feel like you’re all alone.
 Other times you might feel happy and fulfilled by making a difference in someone’s life.

 Those feelings may switch on and off several times a day.
 So give yourself a reality check and accept that there are going to be emotions and situations that you can’t control.
 You won’t be perfect all the time.
 And you know what?
 That’s okay.
 Nobody’s perfect and nobody expects you to be.

 Remember, what you’re doing is a great thing.
 You’ve joined the ranks of a movement 627,000 women strong who have come together to fight for the health of all women.
 And the care you are providing is helping to make it possible to end this killer once and for all.
-If you need more tips or resources, we have plenty for you.
+Learn more tips or find resources.